-How to End a Friendship Without Seeming Rude: 5 Mind Tricks
+How to Cut Off a Friend Without Seeming Rude: 5 Mind Tricks

 1. Pretend to Be Embarrassed to Accept Anything From Them